sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/languages/go.md

       - run: lsif-go
         # this will upload to Sourcegraph.com, you may need to substitute a different command.
         # by default, we ignore failures to avoid disrupting CI pipelines with non-critical errors.
-      - run: src lsif upload -github-token=<<parameters.github-token>> -ignore-upload-failures
+      - run: src lsif upload -github-token=<<parameters.github-token>> -ignore-upload-failure

 workflows:
   lsif-node: